Timeline of events since George Floyd's arrest and murder

 Dec.
 15: Chauvin pleads guilty to a federal charge of violating Floyd’s civil rights.

 Jan.
-20, 2022: Jury selection begins in the federal civil rights trial of the other three officers.
+20, 2022: A jury is picked in the federal civil rights trial of the other three officers.

 Find AP’s full coverage of the death of George Floyd: https://apnews.com/hub/death-of-george-floyd